stajichlab/PHYling/README.md

 or `git clone` the main branch.

 Go into the PHYling folder.
-To avoid altering the base environment, it's advisable to install the software in a dedicated conda environment Please use the environment.yml to create environment and install all the required packages.
+To avoid altering the base environment, it's advisable to install the software in a dedicated conda environment.
+Please use the environment.yml to create environment and install all the required packages.

 ```
 cd PHYling-2.0.0